binaryedge/api-publicdoc/modules/web.md

     * version - Version of the technology
     * categories - Categories of the techonology
   * headers - Headers from the web server
+  * html - URL link to the html code of the web page
+  * screenshot - URL link to the screenshot of the web page

 ## Web Event Example